 Features

-MAKE AC CURRENT MEASUREMENTS WITH EASE – clamp meter is perfect for technicians in the field.
-The 302+ is easy to use and has a safety rating, making it ideal for measurements up to 400 A.
+- MAKE AC CURRENT MEASUREMENTS WITH EASE – The Fluke 302 clamp meter is perfect for technicians in the field.
+It is easy to use and has a safety rating, making it ideal for measurements up to 400 A.

-SOFT ZIPPER CASE -The soft zipper case makes it easy to carry the meter around, and the bright backlight makes it easy to read measurements in low-light conditions.
+- SOFT ZIPPER CASE -The soft zipper case makes it easy to carry the meter around, and the bright backlight makes it easy to read measurements in low-light condition

 What’s In The Package